-Nearby Zillis has a 12th century Romanesque church.
+Nearby Zillis in Switzerland has a 12th-century Romanesque church.
 Some 153 painted wooden panels adorn the ceiling, each portraying supernatural creatures or scenes from the lives of Christ or Saint Martin.

 Zillis, too, was once mainly Romansh-speaking.
 With subsidies for its teaching and publication of school books, Romansh remains one of Switzerland’s four official languages, and is still the primary school language for thousands of children in the sprawling southeastern canton of Graubünden.

-My wife Annie and I are visiting a couple of dear old friends who live in Graubünden.
+My wife Annie and I are visiting a couple of dear old friends who live in Graubünden, Switzerland.
 They drive us around, and we make side trips by train.

 We had expected beautiful mountain scenery and a prosperous land of clean efficiency.
 But we had never imagined the full diversity of the Swiss cultural tapestry, the quirky and endearing coexistence of the traditional and modern, and the way history is cherished and kept alive.

 In the vibrant, Italian-speaking southern canton of Ticino, we visit sultry, almost Mediterranean Lugano.
 Palm trees thrive and the Italian Renaissance architecture is unlike that of the Germanic Swiss north.
 Cave-like grotto restaurants serve liver, tripe and horse steaks.
 The countryside has countless backyard vineyards.